Paving the way for transitions --- a case for Weyl geometry

-These identities signal a remarkable change in comparison with Einstein gravity and its problems with the cosmological constant. $\Theta^{(I)}$ represents a functional equivalent to the traditional ``vacuum energy'' term, but here it is due to the scalar field.
-The coefficient $\Lambda $ in (\ref{vacuum energy}) {\em depends dynamically on the geometry of IWOD gravity}.
-Moreover, $\Theta^{(II)}$ is an additional contribution to the energy momentum of the scalar field (\ref{"dark matter"}).
-It seems possible that some of the effects ascribed to {\em dark matter} in the received view may be due to it.
-Before we turn to such questions (section 6), we have to come back to electroweak theory.
-We still have to find out whether there is a chance for the scalar field to determine the rate of clock ticking and to influence the units of mass.

 \subsection{5.
-A bridge between Weyl geometric gravity and ew theory?}
+A bridge between Weyl geometric gravity and ew theory}

 Let us try to explore whether the Weyl geometric setting may contribute to conceptualizing the ``generation of mass'' problem of elementary particle physics.
 Mass is the charge of matter fields with regard to the inertio-gravitational field, the affine connection of spacetime.
-In flat space, and thus special relativity, that may fall into oblivion because there the affine connection is hidden under the pragmatic form of partial derivatives only.
-The exercise of importing standard model fields to ``curved spaces'', i.e., Lorentzian or Weyl-Lorentzian manifolds, is conceptually helpful even if it is done on a quasi-classical level as a first step.
-Using the the Weyl geometric version seems all the more appropriate, as the Lagrange terms of the standard model of elementary particle physics (SM) are either already conformally invariant, like the electromagnetic action $F_{\mu \nu}F^{\mu \nu} \sqrt{|det g|}$ (and the other ew boson terms), or can be made so by using the scale covariant derivatives (see below).
+In flat space, and thus in special relativity, that may fall into oblivion because there the affine connection is hidden under the pragmatic form of partial derivatives.
+The exercise of importing standard model fields to ``curved spaces'', i.e., Lorentzian or Weyl-Lorentzian manifolds, is conceptually helpful even if it is done on a classical level as a first step.
+Using Weyl geometry seems all the more appropriate, as nearly all of the Lagrange terms of the standard model of elementary particle physics (SM) are already conformally invariant.
+The only exception is the quadratic term fo the Higgs field, $\frac{\mu^2}{2}|\Phi|^2$, with the dimensional factor $\mu^2$.
+By means of the gravitational scalar field it can easily brought into a scale covariant form of the correct weight.\footnote{\cite{Nishino/Rajpoot:2004,Nishino/Rajpoot:2009, Meissner/Nicolai,Bars/Steinhardt/Turok:2014}}